SYD - BEY

 • Beirut Airport is the only airport in the country and has undergone a significant renovation in recent years.
 Located 9 km from central Beirut, it's a single terminal building with two wings - east and west.
 You can easily walk between them.

-Top 5 airlines serving from Sydney to Beirut
+Reviews of the top 5 airlines flying from Sydney to Beirut

 See real verified KAYAK customer reviews for airlines flying from Sydney to Beirut.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.